docwarems/score-rent/docs/mongodb.md

 # Mongo db

+## Data model

+In MongoDB we have to decide how we store relations to other entities.
+A central relation in our data model is the checkout process.
+I decided to store the checkouts as an array to the score where the checkout refers too.
+Only one checkout document - always the last in the array - can have the 'open' status, i.e. 'score is checked out'.
+From this document we can get the user who has checked out this score.
+For convenience we have also a field 'checkedOutByUser' at the score document, in order to immediately see if a score is checked out and by whom.
+This is kind of redundant, but if we store this all in one 'save' action during checkout/checkin, there should become no inconsistency from this redundancy, because the 'save' is atomic.
+Technically this criteria could easily be replaced be fetching the last checkout from the checkouts array and get this information from this.
+Primary reason currently for me to keep this is that I can quickly browse the score documents manually in MongoDB tools, and see which are checked out and which are not.

 ## Connection string

 At the beginning of the app development I was connecting without database name in the URI (see below).
 I was curiuos what happens if you provide a wrong database name.
 Astonishingly Mongoose returned no error when connecting.
 Instead the code which tried to read from a collection just didn't find anything, but again also no error here.
 I find this a little bizarre.